 “What are you stuck on?”
 Chad asked.

 “You want me to tell you?”
-Aaron said, his eyebrows lifting a little.
+Aaron's eyebrows lifted a little.
 “I don’t want to bore you.”

 “It won’t bore me.
 Look, dude, I have several hours of reading educational philosophy when I get home.
 Anything you could come up with would be fascinating by comparison.”